Around San Polo

 other above the portico of the scuola.

 Beside the church is a quintessential Venetian sign offering you a choice of names for one street, three in this case: Campaniel or Civran or Grimani.
-Regardless of the name, a few yards away is one of the best chocolate shops in the city: VizioVirtù.

 We exit Campo San Tomà behind the Scuola dei Calegheri and take Calle Larga.
 This leads us to Campo dei Frari and the church of Santa Maria Gloriosa dei Frari.
 To our left is Campo San Rocco, the church of San Rocco and the Scuola Grande di San Rocco, the most important repository of Tintorettos anywhere in the world.
 Visit it only at your own risk.
 Contrary to the soothing Carpaccios and Bellinis, in my opinion, too many Tintorettos can be hazardous to your health.
 A visit to the Frari church is a must if only to admire Titian's altarpiece Assumption of the Virgin, Donatello's Saint John the Baptist and the breathtaking triptych by Bellini of the Madonna, Child and Saints (in the sacristy).